timolinn/the-year-of-the-rustacean/README.md

     + Each parameter gets its own lifetime.
     + If there is exactly one input lifetime parameter, that lifetime is assigned to all output lifetime parameters
     + If there are multiple input lifetime parameters, but one of them is &self or &mut self because this is a method, the lifetime of self is assigned to all output lifetime parameters

+    The compiler throws an error if all three laws fail.